jack-y/seneca-entity-crud-now-on-GitLab/README.md

 ### Usage

-Process each **seneca-entity-crud** command as any seneca command.
+Proceed each **seneca-entity-crud** command as any seneca command.
 Here is a full example for the `create` command, using the seneca-mem-store persistence plugin:

 ```js
 'use strict'